-The Institute for Clinical and Translational Research (ICTR) is the administrative home of the certificate in type 2 Translational Research.
-Detailed information about the curriculum, admission requirements, application procedures, and student services coordinators is posted on the ICTR website.
+The Institute for Clinical and Translational Research (ICTR) is the administrative home of the Certificate in Clinical and Community Outcomes Research.
+Detailed information about the curriculum, admission requirements and application procedures is posted on the ICTR website.

 An objective of this certificate program is to enroll students and professionals from a variety of disciplines and workforce sectors, including non-health fields such as education, public policy, anthropology, sociology, social work, and business.
 Course participation will be enriched by the perspectives of people who will have a variety of approaches to community health research questions.

-The Certificate in Type 2 Translational Research curriculum consists of five courses and one project for a total of 14-to-15 credit hours.
+The Certificate in Clinical and Community Outcomes Research curriculum consists of five courses and one project for a total of 14-to-15 credit hours.
 Depending on your course load, you may be able to complete course requirements within two years.

 Electives, 8–9 credits

-Students must take one course from each of three areas: (1) working with communities, (2) quantitative methods relevant to T2TR, and (3) qualitative methods relevant to T2TR.
+Students must take one course from each of three areas: (1) working with communities, (2) quantitative methods relevant to clinical and community outcomes research, and (3) qualitative methods relevant to clinical and community outcomes research.
 The certificate advisor can help students choose courses that qualify as fulfilling these requirements.
 At least one of the courses must be from outside the major.
-For important details and a list of suggested courses, see "Electives: Certificate in Type 2 Translational Research," under Certificate Programs on the program website.
+For important details and a list of suggested courses, see "Electives: Certificate in Clinical and Community Outcomes Research," under "Curriculum" on the program website.

 To fulfill the seminar requirement, students may choose from the following two seminars.

-The Institute for Clinical and Translational Research (ICTR) is the administrative home of the Certificate in Type 2 Translational Research.
+The Institute for Clinical and Translational Research (ICTR) is the administrative home of the Certificate in Clinical and Community Outcomes Research.
 Detailed information about the curriculum, admission requirements, application procedures, and student services coordinators is posted on the ICTR website.

-Advising: After you have been admitted, the Certificate Advisors will review your stated research interests and recommend an advisor for you.
-Soon after that you will be notified with the name and contact information of your advisor.
-Schedule a meeting with your Certificate Advisor within the first month of your Certificate program to identify learning and career objectives and to discuss your program in relation to your goals.
+After admission, the certificate advisory committee will review the student's research interests and recommend an advisor.
+Following that, the student will be notified with the name and contact information of the advisor.
+The student must schedule a meeting with the certificate advisor within the first month of the certificate program to identify learning and career objectives and to discuss the program in relation to the student's goals.

 Feedback, questions or accessibility issues: comments